 It is in their genes, or they do some kind of movement, unaware of them.

-If you can’t have a footstool where you work most of the time, at least take your time at home and sit o the toilet in the right position.
+If you can’t have a footstool where you work most of the time, at least take your time at home and sit on the toilet in the right position.

 What do the experts say?

-Another interesting study published by the US National Library of Medicine is called Comparison of straining during defecation in three positions: results and implications for human health.
+According to a study called Comparison of straining during defecation in three positions: results and implications for human health:

-In conclusion, the present study confirmed that sensation of satisfactory bowel emptying in sitting defecation posture necessitates excessive expulsive effort compared to the squatting posture. [back to top]
+the sensation of satisfactory bowel emptying in sitting defecation posture necessitates excessive expulsive effort compared to the squatting posture.

 4. THE FULL SQUAT